tigerbeetle/tigerbeetle/docs/reference/accounts.md

-After the chain of account operations has executed, the fact that they were linked will not be saved by default.
+After the chain of account operations has executed, the fact that they were linked will not be saved.
 To save the association between accounts, it must be [encoded into the data model](../design/data-modeling.md), for example by adding an ID to one of the [user data](../design/data-modeling.md#user_data)